sne83/Web-Scraping/README.md

-# Web-Scraping
+# Web Scraping

 I have learned how to scrape data from websites using BeautifulSoup.
-This repository is created to showcase my webscraping work.
+This repository is created to showcase my web scraping work.

 # Basics:

-At first I have tried using api.
-API stands for Application programming interface.
-APIs are nothing but data pipelines, in simple words they transfer information from one point to other point.
+Initially, I tried using an API.
+An API, which stands for Application Programming Interface, is essentially a data pipeline.
+In simple terms, it transfers information from one point to another.